 Photo from vice.com

 So far, after consuming Soylent for 92% of his meal in the past month, he hasn’t keeled over.
 In fact, he says he feels more energized, more alert, and sharper since leaving food behind.
-He says it’s easy to manage his weight.
+He says it’s easy to manage his weight and get his nutrients by taking buoyhealth supplements.
 Of course, diets are subject to confirmation bias, and he recognizes that his sample size of 1 isn’t exactly scientific.
 He’s begun running trials with volunteers to determine whether this is a viable nutritional replacement for a larger population.
 He even suggests its uses as a solution to hunger where access to food is an issue.
 It sounds like it may be a homegrown version of the medical food given to patients intravenously or through a feeding tube, though more tests are still warranted.

 Leaving aside the question of whether Soylent is nutritionally viable, I was interested to note my own response to the possibility of it, as someone who is an unabashed fan of cooking and eat food.
 I learned about the story through a local food writer who declared Rhinehart “the antichrist.”